 In Africa, 70% or 80% is wet food or vegetation.
 Burning water is very expensive and the technology won’t work there.
 Countries like Denmark or Sweden don’t have oil and gas fields for energy and they are probably better off maximizing what it can get out of incineration of waste rather than the material itself.

 The recycling and gathering sector is set to significantly develop in Southeastern Europe, as technology and legislation improve to bring higher yield from the activity.
 What are your experiences with the ratio of the demand for experts in the field and the number of professionals with quality education in the labour market?

 Firstly, ISWA does a waste management certificate programme, which is particularly popular in some Southeast Asian countries and Latin America.
-We recently established training centres in Malaysia in Oman.
+We recently established training centers in Malaysia in Oman.
 We have a winter school in Texas.
 Thousands and thousands of people are going into environmental and waste management studies.
 There’s no shortage of talented young people coming out of those courses.
-Actually, the University of Novi Sad has a very good training centre for waste management.
+Actually, the University of Novi Sad has a very good training center for waste management.